What does a Scrum Master do all day?

-Most of the team members that scrum masters work with are not familiar with the Scrum principles and practices, scrum masters have to coach them on the same.
+As most team members may not be familiar with Scrum principles and practices, Scrum Masters must coach them on the framework.

-They must ensure that all the team members understand the framework and know how to implement scrum principles in their work.
+They ensure that all team members understand the framework and can implement Scrum principles in their work.

-Scrum master responsibilities like this one may require advanced communication to express the technicalities of the framework and resolve any arising queries.
+This responsibility may require advanced communication skills to express the technicalities of the framework and resolve any arising queries.